mss2221/saccomano/CV.md

 **PRESENTATIONS**

+"Chaos and Coherence: The Effects of Timbre on the Perception of Space," 8th Conference of the Royal Musical Association Music & Philosophy Study Group (RMA MPSG), London, July 2022.

 "Beyond Mechanical Sound: Discovering and Understanding the Emergent Repetition in Minimal Music," Eighth International Conference on Music and Minimalism, Bowling Green, Ohio, May 2022.

 [“Deciphering Encoded Music: Increasing Access to Open Data Resources”](https://dh2020.adho.org/wp-content/uploads/2020/07/636_DecipheringEncodedMusicIncreasingAccesstoOpenDataResources.html)\\